carolinearvidsson/lin513/README.md

 ### Features

 The following features are calculated for each entry.
-In total there are 783 feature values spread over eight overarching feature types.
+In total there are 784 feature values spread over nine .
 All public methods in the feature classes (i.e. not prefixed with leading underscore)  return one or more feature(s) of a given word object.

 #### Handcrafted